tmgthb/Autonomous-Agents/README.md

 [PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims](http://arxiv.org/abs/2505.21342v2)

 - PEDANTIC-based Definiteness Examination: introduces PEDANTIC Dataset (corpus of patent claims with indefiniteness annotations), Dataset Creation Pipeline (automatic process using LLMs to build PEDANTIC), Logistic Regression Model (baseline prediction model), LLM Agent Model (LLM-based prediction model using tools), Binary Classification (evaluates definite/indefinite prediction), Multi-Label Classification (evaluates indefiniteness category prediction), and Pairwise Reasoning Judge (LLM-as-Judge evaluates reasoning quality), presenting a dataset and evaluation framework for automatic patent claim definiteness examination.
-- The PEDANTIC Dataset contains 14k US patent claims annotated with indefiniteness reasons extracted using an automatic pipeline leveraging Large Language Models.
+- The PEDANTIC Dataset contains 14k US patent claims annotated with indefiniteness reasons extracted using an automatic pipeline leveraging LLMs.
 - The framework evaluates Logistic Regression and LLM Agent models on binary and multi-label classification tasks, and uses an LLM-as-Judge to assess the quality of generated indefiniteness reasoning.